Azure/azure-functions-powershell-worker/docs/durable-experimental-instructions.md

 }
 ```

-Make sure [AzureWebJobsStorage](https://docs.microsoft.com/azure/azure-functions/functions-app-settings#azurewebjobsstorage) points to a valid storage account.
+- Make sure `AzureWebJobsStorage` [points to a valid Azure storage account](https://docs.microsoft.com/azure/azure-functions/functions-app-settings#azurewebjobsstorage).
 This storage is required for data persisted by Durable Functions.
+- `AzureWebJobsFeatureFlags` must contain `AllowSynchronousIO`.
+Don't ask.
+- `FUNCTIONS_WORKER_RUNTIME` must be set to `powershell`.

-You may need to adjust PSWorkerInProcConcurrencyUpperBound to increase concurrency for Fan-out/Fan-in pattern.
+- You may need to adjust `PSWorkerInProcConcurrencyUpperBound` to increase [concurrency](https://docs.microsoft.com/azure/azure-functions/functions-reference-powershell#concurrency) for the Fan-out/Fan-in pattern.
+- `PSWorkerEnableExperimentalDurableFunctions` is a feature flag that enables PowerShell Durable Functions.
+It is turned off by default for now.

 ## 4. Starting the app

+If you have `UseDevelopmentStorage=true` as the `AzureWebJobsStorage` value, remember to start the Azure Storage Emulator.

 Configure the environment variable FUNCTIONS_WORKER_RUNTIME_VERSION to select PowerShell 7: